Deaths

 Bacterial Infections and sepsis (a serious infection involving the bloodstream)

-• Nine women were administered a regimen of 200 mg mifepristone orally followed by 800 mcg misoprostol vaginally (drug inserted into the vagina).
+• Ten women were administered a regimen of 200 mg mifepristone orally followed by 800 mcg misoprostol vaginally (drug inserted into the vagina).

 • One woman was administered a regimen of 200 mg mifepristone orally followed by 800 mcg misoprostol buccally (drug placed between the gum and cheek).